owncloud/ios-app/SETUP.md

  http://localhost/
  user: admin
  password: admin
-4. To test the  app on a iOs device in your local network, you can use the IP of your machine as the Server URL
+4. To test the  app on a iOS device in your local network, you can use the IP of your machine as the Server URL
 5. To remove the ownCloud Docker, just run `docker kill owncloud`

 Here you can find more information about running ownCloud with Docker: